 Digging Crete: SPHS Images from BSA Excavations in a New Century

 At the close of the Archive Story, Digging II, which chronicled the growth of British School at Athens (BSA) excavations in the late 19th century, I mentioned that the BSA had turned its sights to Crete at the beginning of the 20th century.
 Given the change in the political situation on the island, new opportunities for excavation had opened up.
 Perviously, the island had been part of the Ottoman Empire, but numerous insurrections against external rule led to an unstable situation.
 By 1898, the four powers of Britain, Italy, France and Russia intervened, allowing for the creation of an autonomous Cretan State, a prelude to the incorporation of Crete into the Greek State in 1913.
-During this interlude Arthur Evans began his excavations at Knossos in 1900 and the BSA soon followed with work at Praisos, Zakro and trial pits at Petras in 1901.
+During this interlude Arthur Evans began his excavations at Knossos in 1900.
+The BSA Director at the time, D.G.
+Hogarth, also participated in exploring the town and cemeteries around the site of Knossos during Evans’ first season.
+The BSA proceeded with work at Psychro Cave in 1900, then Praisos, Zakro and trial pits at Petras in 1901.
 Palaikastro began the following year and continued until 1906 and it proved to be a very productive area for exploration.
 A good portion of the funding for these early excavations came from the Cretan Exploration Fund, established initially by Arthur Evans and later managed by D.G.
 Hogarth (BSA Director 1897-1900).

 The photographic collection of the Society for the Promotion of Hellenic Studies (SPHS) was often used by the BSA as a repository for fieldwork photographs from various excavations, including Praisos (or Praesos), Petras and Palaikastro.
-Unfortunately, there are no photographs from Hogarth’s excavations at Zakro in the collection.
+Unfortunately, there are no photographs from Hogarth’s excavations around Knossos, at the Psychro Cave or at Zakro in the collection.
+A number of these images can be found on Oxford University’s HEIR Project web-site.
 The BSA acquired a portion of what remained of the SPHS collection in 2003, specifically any images that documented its activities.
 These excavation photographs include topographic views of the areas, excavations in progress, and objects from the sites.
 Some of them were used as fodder for publication figures and plates.
 The BSA SPHS collection contains 99 photographs related to the Praisos excavation, 8 from the trial pits at Petras and 244 from Palaikastro region excavations.

 Both Praisos and Petras were carried out under the directorship of R.C.
 Bosanquet (BSA Director 1900-1906).
 The bulk of the work at Praisos, from May to July 1901, was attributed to BSA students J.H.
 Marshall, E.S.
 Forster, and R. Douglas Wells (architect).
 In addition to excavation images from Praisos, there are scenes of an end of season festival (glendi) with music, dancing, and wrestling matches.